dfinke/vscode-GetXrefLink/README.md

-# Markdown Get Xrer Links VS Code extension
+# Markdown Get Xref Links VS Code extension

 Lets you add new reference links to the current markdown documents.